Alexander-McGrath/A_H_McGrath/index.md

 ---
 ---
-The role of Host-associated microbiota under environmental stress and across ontogeny.
+I am a Marine Ecologist and Microbiologist with broad interests in the role of host-associated microbiota in host function and fitness across ontogeny.
+My research incorporates classical experimental marine ecology with NGS and microbiological approaches to ask questions about the importance of microbial communities in host function/fitness, and whether this changes under environmental stress.